 Douglas County, Colorado: A Photographic Journey

 In 2005, Castle Rock Writers published Douglas County, Colorado: A Photographic Journey through the Douglas County Libraries Foundation, covering the years from the 1800s through 1950.
 The authors were Laura Adema, Alice Aldridge-Dennis, Derald E. Hoffman, Susan Koller, Kathleen Stevens McCoy, Marjorie Meyerle, Susan Trumble, and Elizabeth Wallace.
 Elizabeth Wallace was the founding leader of the original Castle Rock Writers (1999), and she served as the project manager of the publication.
-In 2012, CRW incorporated, and in 2014 became a non-profit.
+In 2012, CRW incorporated and became a non-profit 501(c)3 organization.